HelloKitty/GladNet2.Specifications/Routing/RoutingSpecification.md

 ### AUID Management

 GladNet2 routing specifications depends on AUIDs (Application Unique Identifiers) to route.
-Therefore, a GladNet2 implementation must adhere to the AUID specification:
+Therefore, a GladNet2 implementation must adhere to the AUID specification: [AUID](https://github.com/HelloKitty/GladNet2.Specifications/blob/master/Routing/AUIDSpecification.md)

+AUIDs can be used in the routing stack and used for route back if and only if the specification is followed.

+### Limitations of the GladNet2 Routing Scheme

+GladNet2's routing scheme as defined above as one sigificant limitation.
+That limitation being we can only route linearlly and the same route path taken must be used to route back.
+This is not a significant limitation, especially considering the vastness of the feature space, but it is the most significant.

+P1 --->  P2 --->  P3 must routeback in a the reverse linear fashion P3 -->  P2 -->  P1

+This is not valid P1 --> P2 --> P3 | P3 --> P4 --> P1 as the routing stack will not know how to route to P1 from P4.